teambit/docs/old_docs/bitsrc-plans.md

 ### Canceling a plan

-When you cancel a subscription, you retain access to all private Collections and components and to all of your plan features, until the end of the current billing cycle.
-After that, the Community plan takes affect, and you will no longer be able to access your private Collections or create new ones for your organization.
+When you cancel a subscription, you retain access to all private scopes and components and to all of your plan features, until the end of the current billing cycle.
+After that, the Community plan takes affect, and you will no longer be able to access your private scopes or create new ones for your organization.

-> **Canceling a plan does NOT delete private Collections.**
+> **Canceling a plan does NOT delete private scopes.**

 ### Reactivate a canceled plan

 Reactivating a subscription will renew the monthly subscription fee.
-If the account had private Collections, you would regain access to them immediately.
+If the account had private scopes, you would regain access to them immediately.

 ### Recurring charge issues

 If there is an issue charging the payment method, your account will retain a 60 days grace period, in which all account members will still have access to premium features and private code components.
-If the issue was not resolved by the end of the grace period, all access to premium features and private Collections is removed from the organization account.
+If the issue was not resolved by the end of the grace period, all access to premium features and private scopes is removed from the organization account.

 ## Examples